-BritishVolt boosts its board expertise with appointment of Peter Rolton as non-executive director
+Britishvolt boosts its board expertise with appointment of Peter Rolton as non-executive director

 The Rolton Group has huge expertise in delivering engineering design for numerous complex projects including Aston Martin's manufacturing HQ in Gaydon, Warwickshire, care home villages for Legal and General's investment arm and a zero-carbon house for ex-England footballer Gary Neville.
 It has also successfully secured framework agreements with Ford, IKEA, ExtraCare and BMW.

-About BritishVolt
+About Britishvolt

-BritishVolt is Britain's foremost investor in battery technologies.
+Britishvolt is Britain's foremost investor in battery technologies.
 It is dedicated to supporting the future of electrified transportation and sustainable energy storage, producing world-leading lithium-ion battery technologies.

 BritishVolt's aim is to establish the UK as the leading force in battery technology.
 It is working with leading partners and suppliers to achieve this because it is of paramount importance to the future of the UK automotive industry and the overall economic and industrial health of the UK.